WebFiori/docs/routing.md

 ## The Definition of Routing

 Routing, a core function within WebFiori, directs user requests to their intended destinations.
-The `webfiori\framework\router\Router` class facilitates this process, enabling developers to define custom URL structures that map to specific resources.
+The `WebFiori\Framework\Router\Router` class facilitates this process, enabling developers to define custom URL structures that map to specific resources.

 By mastering the topics in this documentation, developers can effectively harness WebFiori's routing system for enhanced navigation and user experience.